 replacing myURL with the copied URL from step 4.

 You should see Git download your copy of the NEF repo to the current directory.

+Change to the NEF directory in the terminal:

+cd NEF

 By convention, your GitHub repo is called ‘origin’, and the repo you originally forked from (NMRExchangeFormat/NEF,) is called ‘upstream’.
 We’ll stick to those conventions here.